needle-mirror/com.unity.xr.arfoundation/Documentation~/xr-simulation/simulation-environments.md

 ## Simulated Light component

-Add a Simulated Light component to a GameObject in your XR Simulation to designate it as a *simulated light*.
+Add a Simulated Light component to a GameObject in your XR Simulation to designate it as a simulated light.
 Simulated lights supply data to AR Foundation's light estimation API, which your app can access via the [ARLightEstimationData](xref:UnityEngine.XR.ARFoundation.ARLightEstimationData) object passed by `ARCameraManager.frameReceived`.

 A simulated light requires no additional configuration.
 Light data comes from its GameObject's Light component.